surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/8fab061c9acea55e419ee5301cf185abf66488d5/images/New_version5/TD_SAVE_REPORT_10.png)

-provide all the below information to save a report for further accessing.
+provide all the below information in <b>Save Report</b> window, to save a report for further accessing.

 - <b>Report Name :</b> Name identifier for a report. ( AcuBi allows special character but does not  support any spaces )

-- <b>Title :</b> label for the report the way you want it to appear.
+- <b>Title:</b> label for the report the way you want it to appear.

-- <b>Info :</B> Displays any specific information about the report.
+- <b>Info:</B> Displays any specific information about the report.

-- <b>Privacy :</b> You can save the report in any one of the following privacy option.
+- <b>Privacy:</b> You can save the report in any one of the following privacy option.

   - <b>Private ()</b> report saved in private section and accessed by the user itself.
   - <b>Public  ()</b> the report is saved in public section and accessed by all the users.